-As I used to tell my friends about my working as a barback, it was the hardest work I ever did for minimum wage in my life.
+I began my foray into the bartending world by starting as a barback.
+It was easily the hardest work I’ve ever done for less than minimum wage in my life.